Statement of Corporate Intent 2026/27

 WSS default plan returns v primary objectives

-Retirement Income conservative plan return v primary objectives
+Retirement Income conservative plan returns v primary objectives

 GSS, GESB Super, WSS and RI Allocated Pension returns v secondary objectives